Avinash439/Sperm-Density/README.md

 The algorithm will work on a video file of 'n' images, where n is the integer value.
 A higher 'n' value means more number of images which takes some time for computation.
 For each image following steps are done to segment sperms and count them.

 - First, as sperm images are read in RGB format, then they will be converted to grayscale.
-- I have choosen edges detection and contours because there are no colour or texture features.
+- I have choosen edge detection and contours because there are no colour or texture features.
 - Next, by using canny edge detector I found edges of grayscale image,is so choosen that all edge elements are preserved and noise is eliminated.
 - In order to make the sperm fully connected with out any breaks, I am using morphology technique dilation with structuring element and kernel for adding some pixels to sperms in order to preserve sperm boundaries.Morphology will ensue to the sperms that are  well-formed will be included in counting.
 - From the output of dilated image I am finding the contours, can be explained simply as a curve joining all the continuous points along the boundary, having same color or intensity.
 The contours are a useful tool for shape analysis and object detection and recognition.